wp-plugins/post-status-menu-items/readme.txt

 == Screenshots ==
 1. The "Posts" flyout menu showing some post statuses.
 2. The "Posts" expanded menu showing some post statuses.
-3. Plugin Options on Settings > Writing (specific Post Types and Post Statuses may vary by site)
+3. Plugin options on Settings > Writing (specific post types and post statuses vary by site).
+4. New in Version 1.2.0, optionally show post statuses in "Right Now" dashboard widget.

 == Changelog ==
 = 1.2.0 =